Albian Hajdari: Kosovo

 On 27 August 2025, Hajdari stated in an interview with the Kosovan television channel Kohavision that he had not yet been called up by Switzerland for the September matches and that his international future with Switzerland or Kosovo remained open, while his current focus was on adapting at TSG Hoffenheim.
 Three days later, he met with the president of the Football Federation of Kosovo, Agim Ademi after TSG Hoffenheim's Bundesliga match against Eintracht Frankfurt, a meeting which prompted speculation about his potential interest in representing Kosovo at international level.

 On 29 September 2025, the Football Federation of Kosovo announced that Hajdari had chosen to represent Kosovo at the international level.
 The following day, FIFA approved his request to switch international allegiance to Kosovo.
 Three days later, he accepted their call-up for the 2026 FIFA World Cup qualification matches against Slovenia and Sweden.
 His debut with Kosovo came on 10 October in the 2026 FIFA World Cup qualification match against Slovenia after being named in the starting line-up.

 Personal life

-Born and raised in Switzerland, Hajdari is of Kosovo Albanian origin from Kamenica.
+Born and raised in Switzerland, Hajdari is of Albanian descent and hails from the town of Kamenica, Kosovo.